Introduction -contractor close down limited company

 - Deduct the CGT annual allowance.
 This is so far as you do not have to use this against any other gains in the same tax year.
 The CGT allowance is £12,300 in 2022/23 and £6,000 in 2023/24.

 - You then arrive at the amount of gain subject to CGT.

 If the director qualifies for ER, the rate of CGT payable on the Capital Gain will be 10%.
 The new name for ER is now Business Asset Disposal Relief (BADR).

-Companies House decide to dissolve your company
+Companies House dissolve my limited company

 The results of this are:

 - The funds in the company bank account go to the Crown.

 - Any tax repayments due back to the company will no longer be repayable.